 In business, how many people want to be on Tim Ferris’s show, or Seth Godin’s blog, or Vaynerchuk’s show?

-I have people come through my company, Book in a Box, all the time, who have great books about relatively obscure topics.
+I have people come through my company, Scribe Writing, all the time, who have great books about relatively obscure topics.
 For instance, how to structure mortgage deals in Canada.
 The information is fantastic, and they really know their stuff.

 But then their goal is like, “I want to be on the Tim Ferriss show!”

 I’m like, “Have you ever seen Tim ever talk about houses or mortgages or deals like that?”